Skip to main content

 Fire-gags use Nomex underneath and protective gel, but the heat still reaches the skin.
 Friction from wire harnesses, drag stunts, and stair gags abrades skin daily.
 Outdoor shoots in Arizona summer or Vancouver winter add UV and cold damage.
 Barrier integrity is the difference between ready Monday and visible scarring on camera.

 For stunt performers, the practical use cases are fire-gag minor burns, friction abrasion from harness work, sun and wind damage on long location shoots, and post-procedure skin recovery (cosmetic work is common in this industry).
-A common cadence is GHK-Cu daily during heavy production with skin exposure, tapering to 3x weekly during off-cycles.
+The everyday versions are the same biology: a healing minor burn, road rash from a cycling or skateboarding spill, a scrape that you want to close clean, and a surgical scar in the weeks after the stitches come out.
+A common cadence is GHK-Cu daily during the active healing window, tapering to 3x weekly once the skin has closed and you are working on the scar itself.

 The Metabolic Load